 Chalk is a new print magazine that champions good research, combining intelligent writing and beautiful design to tell interesting stories about history, culture, science, and nature.
 They want great ideas and unexpected stories.
 Features should average around 3,000 words but might be more or less depending on the subject.
 Short features should be around 1,500 words.
 They pay all of their contributors.
 To learn more, refer to this page.

 Signal Hill is an audio magazine that publishes audio documentaries of all kinds, including reporting, essays, shorts, profiles, dispatches, and reviews.
 They accept story pitches through their pitch form.
 They review pitches on a quarterly basis.
 According to their pitch form, rates range from $500 to $3,000 for stories.
-Please note that they do not accept pitches for previously published work.
+They do not accept pitches for previously published work.
 To learn more, refer to their pitch form and website.

 The Latino Newsletter is “an independent, no-paywall, newsletter-first newsroom and production studio covering the issues shaping Latino life and influence in the U.S. and Puerto Rico.”
 They’re open to pitches: “We seek stories that urgently challenge mainstream narratives about who we are as a community.
 We strive for original and necessary journalism at all times.”
 According to their pitch guide, rates vary based on length and complexity but do not exceed $100-$200 for 700 words.
 If interested, send your pitches to editor@thelatinonewsletter.org.
 To learn more, refer to this page.